Tretinoin vs Retinol: The Ultimate Comparison Guide

 Why is tretinoin prescription-only?

-• Tretinoin is a regulated medication because of its potency and potential side effects (such as peeling and sun sensitivity).
+• Tretinoin is a regulated Schedule 4 medication in Australia because of its potency and potential side effects (such as peeling and sun sensitivity).
 It requires a doctor's oversight to ensure it is used safely and correctly.

 The Verdict

 In the debate of tretinoin vs retinol, there is no single "best" product—only the best product for your skin.
-Retinol is a fantastic entry-level ingredient that offers slow and steady anti-aging benefits with minimal irritation.
+Retinol is a fantastic entry-level ingredient that offers slow and steady anti-aging benefits.
 Tretinoin is the clinical powerhouse that delivers rapid, profound changes in skin texture, clarity, and firmness.

 If you are unsure where to start, you don't have to guess.
 Our Australian doctors can assess your skin and determine if a prescription retinoid is suitable for your specific concerns.
 You can start your consult online today via our home page.